 non-inflation proof.
 Doing the above computation on the commitment is only possible if it has the homomorphic property.
 As long as the third party does not know the blinding factors and is not able to know how exactly the values of changes in account balances represented by numbers and .

 Such commitment can be implemented using the elliptic curve cryptography by adding curve points corresponding to the blinding factors and amounts by using different generator points.

 where generates the blinding factors indicated by and generates the values or amounts indicated by .
-Having vanishing difference of two commitment proving the non-inflation can be done by verifying a Schnorr signature with blinding factors as private keys.
-In the original formalism of confidential transactions participants would need to pick their blinding factors in such a way that makes them cancel out as well.
-Given the Mimblewimble approach, signature can only be valid if generated by which is true only if values cancel out.
+Having a vanishing difference of two commitments proving the non-inflation can be done by verifying a Schnorr signature with blinding factors as private keys.
+In the original formalism of confidential transactions, participants would need to pick their blinding factors in such a way that makes them cancel out as well.
+Given the Mimblewimble approach, the signature can only be valid if generated by which is true only if values cancel out.
 This can be verified in Python using our regular ECC code as follows

 def isTransactionValid(G, inputs_data, outputs_data, p): inp, inputs_signature = inputs_data out, outputs_signature = outputs_data # calculate inputs - outputs P = inp - out # check if signature matches proving the difference is 0 inp_s, inp_R = inputs_signature out_s, out_R = outputs_signature s_comb = np.mod(inp_s - out_s, p) valid, _, _ = verify('m', s_comb, G, P, inp_R - out_R, p) return valid